Orlando Calixte

-Orlando Calixte (born February 3, 1992) is a Dominican professional baseball outfielder and shortstop for the Chunichi Dragons of Nippon Professional Baseball.
-He has played in Major League Baseball (MLB) for the Kansas City Royals and San Francisco Giants.
+Orlando Calixte (born February 3, 1992) is a Dominican professional baseball outfielder and shortstop for the Chunichi Dragons of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals and San Francisco Giants.

 Background

 Calixte was born in Santo Domingo, Dominican Republic to parents born in Haiti.
 His father Dieudonne, emigrated to the Dominican Republic in 1977; obtained legal status and had several other children who also pursued baseball.

 Career

 Kansas City Royals

 Calixte was signed by the Kansas City Royals as an international free agent in August 2010.
 He made his professional debut that season with the Dominican Summer League Royals.
 He played 2011 with the Kane County Cougars and 2012 with Kane County and Wilmington Blue Rocks.
 In 2013 and 2014 he played for the Double-A Northwest Arkansas Naturals.

-Calixte began the 2015 season with the Omaha Storm Chasers of the Class AAA Pacific Coast League.
+Calixte began the 2015 season with the Omaha Storm Chasers of the Triple–A Pacific Coast League.
 They promoted him to the major leagues on April 19.

-On December 2, 2015, the Royals decided to non-tender Calixte.
-The following day, they signed him to a minor league contract.
+On December 2, 2015, the Royals decided to non-tender Calixte, making him a free agent.
+The following day, they re–signed him to a minor league contract.
+Calixte split the 2016 campaign between Northwest Arkansas and Omaha, hitting a combined .274/.324/.420 with 11 home runs, 43 RBI, and 19 stolen bases across 126 games.
+Calixte elected free agency following the season on November 7, 2016.